fishcus/KAP-manual/en/integration/qlik.en.md

 ![查看图表](images/Qlik/07_hub_Qlik.PNG)

-#### Connect KAP directly in Qlik Sense Hub
+#### Connect Kyligence Enterprise directly in Qlik Sense Hub

-1. Create a new application in the `Qlik Sense Hub` through a browser and connect to a KAP data source.
-The connection method is the same as connecting KAP in `Qlik Sense Desktop`.
+1. Create a new application in the `Qlik Sense Hub` through a browser and connect to a Kyligence Enterprise data source.
+The connection method is the same as connecting Kyligence Enterprise in `Qlik Sense Desktop`.

 ![新建应用](images/Qlik/08_hub_create.PNG)

-2. Edit the application you just created and use the data in KAP freely.
+2. Edit the application you just created and use the data in Kyligence Enterprise freely.

 ![编辑应用](images/Qlik/09_hub_table.PNG)